Introduction

 Avoid tampering, adulterating, losing, or unnecessarily ingesting evidential items:

-It is essential to maintain the integrity of evidential items, which can be achieved by avoiding tampering, adulterating, losing, or unnecessary ingestion.
+Proper evidence handling is essential to maintaining the integrity of evidential items.
+This can be achieved by avoiding tampering, adulterating, losing, or unnecessary ingestion.
 Ingesting evidential items can tamper with the evidence and render it unusable.
-Additionally, handling the items with care is crucial, ensuring that they are not lost or damaged in any way.
+Additionally, handling the items with care is crucial, ensuring that they are not lost or damaged.
 Proper handling of evidential items is essential to ensuring the reliability and validity of the evidence presented in any legal or investigative proceedings.

 Forensic scientists should avoid conflicts of interest related to personal, financial, or employment matters: